RafailSkoulos17/malicious_PHP_detection/README.md

     * Decicion Tree
     * SVM
-    * SGD
+    * Logistic Regression

 ## Inputs and Outputs

 **Inputs** directory contains the malicious and benign sample files.
-**Outputs** directory contains the features extracted in JSON files.
-In the future the classification results will be there too.
+**Outputs** directory contains the features extracted in JSON files and the classification results.

-## Feature ouptput example
-Not existing yet.

-## Classification output example
-Not existing yet.

 ## Prerequisites